xrypt0/SEO-Project/README.md

 4-) You can now compare your websites!
 The results will be saved in the file named 'report.txt' in the location where the program is installed.

+**No APIs were used in this project.
+It's a basic project built using XPath**